Hydroinformatics/riverscapes-tools-fork/README.md

 Added subfolders (e.g. ./utils) to the setup.py packages for BRAT, Anthro, Hydro, and VBET.
 New code is present in the repo.

 **Change NHDPlusV2 Paths**
-Changed the manual paths to the NHDPlusV2 gpkg contents to match the names of the 2022 Oregon snapshot.
+Changed the manual paths to the NHDPlusV2 gpkg contents in rs_context.py to match the names of the 2022 Oregon snapshot.
-If you're not running BRAT with the same input file (e.g. for a different state), you'll need to change this.
+If you're running RS Context for a different region, you'll need to change this.
+If you're just running BRAT, this shouldn't matter.

 ### New Additions: